 The enhancement and extension of our existing products to broaden the market and uses of our existing products is a key driver of our growth, particularly in our Coatings, Sealants & Adhesives segment.
-However, developing those product enhancements and extensions can be a costly, lengthy and uncertain process, and it is difficult to estimate the commercial success of those products.
+However, developing those product enhancements and extensions can be a costly, lengthy and uncertain process, and it is difficult to predict the commercial success of those products.

-A failure to develop commercially successful products or to identify additional uses for existing products could materially and adversely affect our financial results.
+A failure to develop commercially successful products or product enhancements or to identify product extensions could materially adversely affect our financial results.
 If our attempts to develop or enhance products is unsuccessful, we may be unable to recover our development costs, which could have an adverse effect on our business and results of operations.
 In addition, our inability to enhance or develop products that are able to meet the evolving needs of our customers, including a failure to do so that results in our products lagging those of new or existing competitors, could reduce demand for our products and may have a material adverse effect on our business and results of operations.

-The cyclical nature of certain industries in which our business operates can cause significant fluctuations in our results of operations and cash flows.
+The cyclical nature of certain end markets that our business serves can cause significant fluctuations in our results of operations and cash flows.

-The cyclical nature of the supply and demand balance of the energy and mining industries poses risks to us that are beyond our control and can affect our operating results.
+The cyclical nature of the supply and demand balance of certain end markets that we serve, including the energy and mining industries, poses risks to us that are beyond our control and can affect our operating results.
 These markets are highly competitive; are driven to a large extent by end-use markets; and may experience overcapacity, all of which may affect demand for and pricing of our products and result in volatile operating results and cash flows over our business cycle.
 Future growth in product demand may not be sufficient to utilize current or future capacity.
 Excess industry capacity may continue to depress our volumes and margins on some products.
 Our operating results, accordingly, may be volatile as a result of excess industry capacity, as well as from rising energy and raw materials costs.

-Weakness in the energy industry may adversely affect certain segments of our end market customers and reduce our sales and results of operations.
+Continued weakness in the energy industry may adversely affect certain segments of our end market customers and reduce our sales and results of operations.

-Some of our customers are impacted by current weakness in the energy industry.
+Some of our customers are impacted by the continued weakness in the energy industry.
 This means our operations and earnings may be significantly affected by changes in oil, gas and petrochemical prices and drilling activities.
 Oil, gas, petrochemical and product prices and margins in turn depend on local, regional and global events or conditions that affect supply and demand for the relevant commodity.